idia640/presentations/week07/PITCHME.md

 Double wiring - separate emotion and cognition - but interacting.

-Feelings of emotion are continuous because so tightly connected to bodily states.
-Not wiped clean like images - feeling requires attention.
+Feelings of emotion are continuous because they are so tightly connected to bodily states.
+They are not wiped clean like images - feeling requires attention.

 ---